- What is DevOps?

 The software development industry is scaling at new heights each day, especially with the adoption of DevOps.
 According to a research report from Statista, 80% of the respondents consider DevOps extremely important for software development.

 Even though DevOps continues to dominate software development, there is still confusion about what exactly DevOps means.
 Is DevOps a process, or a culture, an approach, a methodology, or an amalgamation of all these things?
 In whichever way you give the DevOps definition, it represents a journey.
 Read on to get more insight on DevOps and its processes.

 What is DevOps?

 As the name suggests, DevOps is a combined approach of Software Development (Dev) and IT Operations (Ops).
-Thus, DevOps is a union of technology, people, and processes to deliver continuous value to the customers.
+Thus, DevOps is a union of technology, people, and processes to deliver continuous value to customers.
 Notably, DevOps is not a specific technology, framework, or set of standards.
-DevOps users embrace it as a ‘DevOps Culture’ or sometimes as ‘DevOps Environment.’
+DevOps users embrace it as a ‘DevOps Culture’ or sometimes as a ‘DevOps Environment.’
 It promotes better communication and collaboration between the teams.

 Let us understand the technical definition of DevOps.

 In technical terms, the DevOps definition can be given as :

 DevOps is a combination of cultural philosophy, set of practices, and tools that integrate and automate between software development and IT operations team.
 It emphasizes rapid software development by team empowerment, cross-functional collaboration, simplified communication, and technology automation.

 DevOps is a set of practices to reduce the turnaround time from committing a change to a system and implementing that change into a production environment while maintaining high quality.

 In simple interpretation, DevOps is defined as the adoption of an iterative and continuous software development approach, automation, and maintenance.
 To understand DevOps, you need to know where it came from?
 Or what’s the History of DevOps?
 Here is a quick intro of how we got the DevOps.